Programming Distributed Collective Processes in the eXchange Calculus: Distributed Collective Processes in XC

 A \emph{\acl{dcp} (\acs{dcp})} $P$ is a computation with given programmed behaviour.
 A single DCP can be run in multiple \emph{process instances} $P_i$, each associated to a unique \emph{\ac{pid}} $i$, which we assume also embeds construction parameters for the process instance.
-New instances of an aggregate process $P$ are spawned through a \emph{generation field} $G_P$, producing a set of identifiers $G(\eventId) = \{i\ldots\}$ in each event $\eventId$, of process instances that need to be created in that event $\eventId$ (which we call \emph{initiator} for $P_i$).
+New instances of an aggregate process $P$ are spawned through a \emph{generation field} $G_P$, producing a set of identifiers $G_\revB{P}(\eventId) = \{i\ldots\}$ in each event $\eventId$, of process instances that need to be created in that event $\eventId$ (which we call \emph{initiator} for $P_i$).
 For each process instance $P_i$, we use the Boolean predicate $\proc(\eventId)$ to denote whether such instance is being executed at event $\eventId$ (either being initiated by $\eventId$, or through propagation from previous events).
-Each process instance $P_i$, if active in an event $\eventId$ (i.e., $\pi_{P_i}(\eventId) = \top$), locally computes both an \extLmcs{\emph{output} $\oproc(\eventId,\nv)$ (returned to the process caller) and a \emph{status} $\sproc(\eventId,\nv)$, where $\nv$ in both cases denotes an \emph{argument} providing data specific to the current round (like an argument for a traditional function invocation).
-The status is an \excvalue\ mapping the device $\devof$ of each neighbour event $\eventId \in \neighset$ to a $\tbool$ value indicating whether that device has to run the same process instance the next round}.
+Each process instance $P_i$, if active in an event $\eventId$ (i.e., $\pi_{P_i}(\eventId) = \top$), locally computes both an \emph{output} $\oproc(\eventId)$ (returned to the process caller) and a \emph{status} $\sproc(\eventId)$ \revB{according to some given program (possibly involving communication with neighbours)}.
+The status is an \excvalue\ mapping the device $\devof(\revB{\eventId'})$ of each neighbour event $\eventId' \in \neighset$ to a $\tbool$ value indicating whether that device has to run the same process instance the next round. \revB{The default value of the status determines whether the process instance should be propagated or not to devices that were not neighbours in $\eventId$.
+Every event that has \emph{at least one} neighbour that propagated the process instance to it will run the process instance as well.
+More precisely, a} process instance $P_i$ which is active in an event $\eventId$ {\em potentially} propagates the process to any event $\eventId'$ of which $\eventId$ \revB{for which it is} a neighbour ($\eventId \neigh \eventId'$) depending on the value of $\sproc(\eventId)$.
+In formulas: